-Even as Simeral Square emerged on the east, West Newton's western ward was humming, fueled by The Progress Fund's unique loan program.
+Even as Simeral Square emerged on the east.
+West Newton's western ward was humming, fueled by The Progress Fund's unique loan program.

 For her first expansion, Mary Lou sought a bank loan, but quickly got the feeling that she was "just a little lady" to the banks.
-That's a common scenario for small businesses in rural areas, and that's why The Progress Fund in 1997 began lending to rural, tourismoriented businesses.
+That's a common scenario for small businesses in rural areas, and that's why The Progress Fund in 1997 began lending to rural, tourism-oriented businesses.

-The Progress Fund loaned Mary Lou the money to purchase one house next to hers on Jefferson Court, just above the trail.
-The Progress Fund bought another neighboring house and sold it to her.
-The Progress Fund later bought the fourth house on the street for future development.
-Chris Curcio, with help from The Progress Fund, moved his Fox's Pizza Den and Scoops-N-At to the trailhead, next to the Regional Trail Corporation's visitor center and gift shop.
-"I felt that
+The Progress Fund loaned Mary Lou the money to purchase one house next to hers on Jefferson Court, right along the trail.
+The Progress Fund then helped her to acquire and renovate a third house.
+The Progress Fund later bought the fourth house on the street and renovated it for rental use as a guest house.
+Mary Lou's three buildings were filling-up so she now leases the fourth house.

+Chris Curcio, with help from The Progress Fund, moved his Fox's Pizza Den and Scoops-N-At to the trailhead, next to the

-I needed to move, and the trail would be the best," says Chris, calling the relocation "a success."
+Regional Trail Corporation's visitor center and gift shop.
+"I felt that I needed to move, and the trail would be the best," says Chris, calling the relocation "a success."